joshio1/joshio1.github.io/_posts/2025-12-20-basic-guide-to-deploy-a-rails-7-application-using-kamal-on-aws.md

 ---
-title: "Kamal Series Part 1: Deploy Rails application on Hetzner"
+title: "Kamal Series: Deploy Rails application on AWS"
 date: 2023-11-02 06:00:28
-categories: ['hetzner', 'kamal', 'Kamal', 'Rails', 'Rails', 'Ruby', 'ruby on rails', 'RubyOnRails']
+categories: ['aws', 'kamal', 'Kamal', 'Rails', 'Rails', 'Ruby', 'ruby on rails', 'RubyOnRails']
 ---

 <a href="https://kamal-deploy.org/">Kamal</a> is a new shiny way to deploy Rails applications <a href="https://world.hey.com/dhh/introducing-kamal-9330a267">announced by DHH</a> back in February 2023 and also spoke about it in his <a href="https://www.youtube.com/watch?v=iqXjGiQ_D-A">RailsWorld Keynote</a>.
 Now that <a href="https://www.heroku.com/">Heroku</a> has <a href="https://help.heroku.com/RSBRUH58/removal-of-heroku-free-product-plans-faq#:~:text=For%20non%2DEnterprise%20users%2C%20free,will%20be%20converted%20to%20mini%20.">removed their free tier</a>, Kamal has become excitingly popular since it also resonates with the idea of "<a href="https://world.hey.com/dhh/why-we-re-leaving-the-cloud-654b47e0">leaving the cloud</a>".
 Most importantly, Kamal is free and <a href="https://github.com/basecamp/kamal">open source</a> and is developed by the folks from <a href="https://basecamp.com/">Basecamp</a> who created Rails.

 This means we need to purchase our own server for deploying our Rails application.
 There are several choices for purchasing like: <a href="https://www.digitalocean.com/">Digital Ocean</a> or <a href="https://aws.amazon.com/?nc2=h_lg">AWS</a> or <a href="https://www.hetzner.com/cloud">Hetzner</a>.
-We are going to use Hetzner which is one of the crowd favorites.
-It also gives you the best bang for buck!
-(We can run our entire Rails application for as little as 4 euros!!!)
+We are going to use AWS which is widely used and has a free tier.

-This is Part 1 of the Kamal Rails series.
-In this article, I will cover a basic way of deploying a vanilla Rails application on Hetzner Cloud.
+This is part of the Kamal Rails series.
+In this article, I will cover a basic way of deploying a vanilla Rails application on AWS.

 ## Pre-Requisites: